 Your mind is powerful, so don't let it set off a roller coaster in your own body.
 Your body thinks it needs to fight, flight, or freeze so it starts to produce a physical reaction.
 Although adrenaline feels scary, it can’t really hurt you.
 So next time you experience those weird symptoms of anxiety, remember, you can overcome fear – it's just adrenaline and you calm it down by calming down your mind.

 7. Talk to someone

 Fear and low confidence can feel very isolating when you believe you're alone in what you're going through, or that you're the only one in the world that feels like this.
 The truth is that these feelings are common.
 The great thing is that you don't have to live with these feelings and they're something that you can change.

-It’s really important to open up to friends and loved ones about your thoughts on self confidence and feelings of anxiety, as talking about things can help you to feel better right away and get you seeing things with a clearer and more realistic, truthful perspective.
-Remember this: fear is totally your choice – so choose a different thought and get a different feeling.
+It’s really important to open up to friends and loved ones about your thoughts on self-confidence and feelings of anxiety, as talking about things can help you to feel better right away and get you seeing things with a clearer and more realistic, truthful perspective.
+Remember this: fear is totally your choice – choose a different thought and get a different feeling.
 Work on it and see how this changes for you.
 It’s guaranteed to work.

 To save these helpful tips, Pin This!